 - Work fast so that the phyllo does not dry out and begin to break.
 You will work with one phyllo sheet at a time, if you need to, cover the rest of the sheets a kitchen towel as you work, this will help.

-- When you roll the dough to enclose the apple filling, too tightly so it doesn't crack and burst open in the oven.
+- When you roll the dough to enclose the apple filling, don't do it too tightly so it doesn't crack and burst open in the oven.
 And be sure the seam is down as indicated in the recipe.

 Can this apple strudel be prepared ahead?

-- 2 tbsp Private Reserve Greek extra virgin olive oil, more if needed later
+- 2 tablespoon Private Reserve Greek extra virgin olive oil, more if needed later

 - 3 apples, peeled, cored, thinly sliced (1 Granny Smith and 2 Gala apples worked well)